Configuring Arista MLAG Step by Step

 In the world of network engineering, theoretical knowledge is important, but hands-on configuration experience is invaluable.
-Today, we’ll walk through a real-world example of configuring Multi-Chassis Link Aggregation (MLAG) on Arista switches.
-This guide will take you through each step of configuring MLAG on a leaf switch in a campus environment, with clear explanations and verification steps along the way.
+This guide walks through a real-world example of configuring Multi-Chassis Link Aggregation (MLAG) on Arista switches.
+Each step of the process is explained clearly, with verification steps included along the way.

 Essential Show Commands for Troubleshooting

-Before we start configuring, let’s familiarize ourselves with the key commands you’ll need for verification:
+Before configuring, familiarize yourself with these key commands for verification:

 Step-by-Step Configuration Guide